01 of 05

 These tiny dome-shaped homes can be adapted to suit different regions.
 They can also be personalized based on your housing needs.
 And future expansion is possible by adding more modules to an existing home.

-Currently, Green Magic Homes has one distributor in the US.
-You can visit their site to learn more about costs and features and to view photos and renderings of these seemingly magical structures.Continue to 5 of 5 below.
+Currently, Green Magic Homes has one distributor in the US and their website has more information about costs and features and you can view photos and renderings of these seemingly magical structures.Continue to 5 of 5 below.

 05 of 05